ecyrbe/zodios/website/docs/server/next.md

 ### Declare your main router

-Use `zodiosNextApp` to create your main app router.
+Use `zodiosNextApp` or `ctx.nextApp` to create your main app router.

 ```typescript title="/src/server/routers/app.ts"
 import { zodiosNextApp } from "@zodios/express";